mgammon/quarm.dinodna.dev/README.md

 - Everything is TypeScript
 - UI is Angular
 - API is NestJS + TypeORM
-- DB is MariaDB
+- DB is MySQL
 - In prod, nginx-proxy-manager handles certs and proxies
-- docker compose will run UI, API, MariaDB, nginx-proxy-manager
+- docker compose will run UI, API, MySQL, nginx-proxy-manager
 - log-reader is a nodeJS app packaged as an .exe, which also launches an AutoHotKey script to auto log in